jumpnow/jumpnowtek-site/_posts/2017-01-10-Raspberry-Pi-Systems-with-Buildroot.md

 layout: post
 title: Building Raspberry Pi Systems with Buildroot
 description: "Building customized systems for the Raspberry Pi using Buildroot"
-date: 2017-05-01 14:16:00
+date: 2017-08-17 06:30:00
 categories: rpi
 tags: [linux, rpi, buildroot, rpi3, qt5, pyqt, pyqt5]
 ---

-I have started using [Buildroot][buildroot] as an alternative to [Yocto][yocto] for building Linux systems for the [Raspberry Pi][rpi-site] boards.
+[Buildroot][buildroot] can be used to build Linux systems for the [Raspberry Pi][rpi-site] boards.

 In general I am not interested in building *desktop* like systems that support multiple GUI applications.

-In the projects I work on there is typically a single UI application running, maybe using a touchscreen.
-Or the projects have only a remote interface like a web service or no UI at all for things like an IOT endpoint.
+In the projects I work on there is typically at most a single UI application running possibly using a touchscreen.
+More often it's just a remote interface like a web service or no UI at all, say an endpoint collecting data and running MQTT or something similar.

 The preference for these systems is to be a small as possible, no software that isn't needed.

-I do usually add [Qt5][qt] support since so many of the projects I work on use it.
-But since I require only one UI application at a time, the Qt [EGLFS][qpa-eglfs] platform plugin is what I want.
+I've added [Qt5][qt] support to the demo images I'm building here, since many of the projects I work on use it.
+But since I require only one UI application at a time, the Qt [EGLFS][qpa-eglfs] platform plugin is what I am building.

-Buildroot offers two versions of Qt5, **5.8** and the LTS version **5.6.2**.
-I'm using **5.8**.
+Buildroot offers two versions of Qt5, **5.9.1** and the LTS version **5.6.2**.
+I'm using **5.9.1**.

-Buildroot is considerably simpler and light-weight in comparison to Yocto, which should be nice when it comes to assisting clients setting up their internal build systems.
+Buildroot is considerably simpler to use in comparison to [Yocto][yocto] and much less resource intensive on the build machine.

-I switched the kernel from **4.4** to **4.9** since it looks like that will be the official RPi kernel very soon.

-So here are some notes on my what I'm using so far.

 I created a [Buildroot clone][jumpnow-buildroot] in Github.